surajssd/blog_contents/content/post/private-registry-from-minikube.md

-title = "Using private container registries from minikube" date = "2017-10-06T19:32:33+05:30" description = "A guide to how would you download image from private container registry in minikube" categories = ["kubernetes", "minikube", "container"] tags = ["kubernetes", "minikube", "container"]
+title = "Using private container registries from minikube" date = "2017-10-06T19:32:33+05:30" description = "A guide to how would you download image from private container registry in minikube" categories = ["kubernetes", "minikube", "containers"] tags = ["kubernetes", "minikube", "containers"]
 +++

 I am doing Kubernetes native development using minikube.
 And for doing that I had to download a Container image that is available in internally hosted private container registry.

 On the configuration side of doing that you will need to create Kubernetes Secret of type `docker-registry`.
 And now refer that secret you just created in your Pod manifest under